-The individual performance classes of the STEP POWER power supplies have been designed such that the different housing widths are dimensioned in complete horizontal pitches (DIN 43880).
+The individual performance classes of the STEP POWER LED power supply have been designed such that the various housing widths are dimensioned in complete horizontal pitches (DIN 43880).
 Here, one horizontal pitch (1 HP) is 18 mm.

 You can therefore install any possible combination in surface-mounted or flush mounted distributors (VDE 0603-1, DIN 43871).